The Underestimated Digital Fingerprint

 Risk assessment: MEDIUM-HIGH

-Photos often reveal more than you realize: whereabouts, habits, contacts, and private details.
-They can be misused for deepfakes and identity deception.
+Photos can be misused for deepfakes and identity deception.

 6Social Media Profiles and Online Activities